TEXT: The Bible, Blessed Are We, Family Life

 Tests, Quizzes, Prayers 35%

 Participation in Masses, assemblies and classes 15%

 Ofrenda del día de muertos (for Espanol Class)

 Students and parents are a part of the Program within the context of Christian Moral Living and the challenges facing today’s Catholic Family.
 Begins in May.

-Call to Protect—two (2) workshops—one in October and one in March/April, information will be sent home beforehand.
+Call to Protect—two (2) workshops—one in October and one in March, information will be sent home beforehand.